markNZed/processism-react-three/storyboard.md

 Information, then, is not an inherent property.
 It’s something created in the moment, through the process of interpretation.
 The same message can be understood differently depending on who receives it, how it’s interpreted, and the past experiences that shape the receiver’s perspective.

 This view shifts us away from thinking of information as something static and universal.
 Instead, it’s dynamic and relational, constantly evolving as it’s encoded, transmitted, and decoded.
 Information is not something you have; it’s something you participate in—a process that’s shaped by the very interactions that define it.

+Reflective Question: Have you ever been in a situation where the same information meant different things to different people?
+What do you think caused these differences in interpretation?

 ## 7.5.
 Recap Scene: Connecting Minds and Processes
 ### 7.5.1.
 Objective